wesley974/writeIT/README.md

 ```

 Follow the instructions.

-Quickly, your static site is now online!
+> Quickly, your static site will be online! 🚀

 Step 4: Update Your Site